tryashtar/naive-music-updater/README.md

   source: C418
 ```

 If this field setter is part of a field spec [with context](#context-strategies), then there's already a value source provided by the strategy itself.
-In this case, you don't need to specify a `source`, though you can specify a [value operator](#value-operators) called `modify` to change the value.
+In this case, you don't need to specify a `source`.

+Either way, you can specify a [value operator](#value-operators) called `modify` to change the value.

 For example, here is a complete strategy that splits the clean name of the file in half, and assigns each half to different fields:
 ```yaml